 2. Please print, read carefully, and sign this form regarding electronic and other office communications here.

 3. Please print, read carefully, and sign this consent form regarding fees and payment here.

 Counselling, psychotherapy, and life coaching are all offered.
-Every session is confidential and at no time will any records be shared without your explicit written permission, unless a situation involving personal or public safety is involved that requires disclosure by regulations (see the consent form below for full information and details).
+Every session is confidential and at no time will any records be shared without your explicit written permission, unless a situation involving personal or public safety is involved that requires disclosure by regulations (see the consent form under "The Paperwork" for full information and details).